The Habitat for Humanity Build Jimmy Carter Called His Favorite

 A dedicated volunteer

 Carter hasn’t let his deteriorating health hold him back either.
-In early October, the former president, now 95 years old, didn’t let a fall and the resulting 14 stitches hold him back from kicking off the 36th Jimmy and Rosalynn Carter Work Project with Habitat for Humanity in Nashville, later that same day.
-“I fell down and hit my forehead on a sharp edge and had to go to the hospital,” he told the crowd of volunteers.
+In October, 2019, the former president, then 95 years old, didn’t let a fall and the resulting 14 stitches hold him back from kicking off the 36th Jimmy and Rosalynn Carter Work Project with Habitat for Humanity in Nashville, later that same day.
+“I fell down and hit my forehead on a sharp edge and had to go to the hospital,” he told the crowd of volunteers, reported CNN.
 “And they took 14 stitches in my forehead and my eye is black, as you’ve noticed.
 But I had a number one priority and that was to come to Nashville and build houses.”
-Even more impressive, the current oldest living president was hard at work at the job site six days later, reported CNN.
+Even more impressive, the current oldest living president was hard at work at the job site six days later.

 His role model